shubhgoel20/shubhgoel20.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence
+  - Embodied AI
   - Computer Vision
-  - Signal Processing
+  - Deep Learning

 # Education to show in About widget
 education: